fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 ## Still have questions?

-If you couldn't find the answer you're looking for, please don't hesitate to [contact our support team](mailto:support@fiskl.com).
+If you couldn't find the answer you're looking for, please don't hesitate to [contact Fiskl support team](mailto:support@fiskl.com).
 We're here to help!